tardate/LittleArduinoProjects/Radio/MorseCode/CodePracticeKit/README.md

 # #859 TJ-56-719 Code Practice Kit

 Building and testing the TJ-56-719 code practice kit.
-It can be used for CW/Morse code decoding, and also includes an IR decoder for characterising any IR controller.
+It can be used for CW/Morse code decoding and code practice, and also an IR decoder for characterising any IR controller.
+Includes clear and verified operating instructions.

 ![Build](./assets/CodePracticeKit_build.jpg?raw=true)